 Commitment to Justice, Equity & Transparency

-In 1960s the grassroots, innovative effort of artists, civic leaders, and university art departments was quite radical: they set out to establish the Corvallis Arts Council as the first community-based arts organization in the State of Oregon, and 27th in the United States.
-We changed our name to The Arts Center in 2008 with the goal of becoming inclusive of all people seeking connections to the arts.
+A grassroots, innovative effort by artists, civic leaders, and university art departments in the 1960s led to the establishment of the Corvallis Arts Council, the state’s first community arts organization and the 27th in the United States.
+In 2008, we changed our name to The Arts Center to become inclusive of all people and groups seeking connection with the arts.
+We believe art is a welcoming portal for cross-cultural participation to connect people and create community.

 Systems Changes To-Date: